o-o-overflow/dc2020q-scoreboard/README.md

 If you're not familiar with lambda, each function is its own program.
 Some functions are mapped to API endpoints, and others (`migrate`, `scoreboard_set`) are only meant to be invoked directly.

+## Development

+By default, all the commands listed below are set up to deploy to the `dev` environment.
+When making changes, first deploy to development via `sls deploy`, or `sls deploy -f FUNCTION` to quickly push code changes to a single function.
+Then re-run the test suite via `pytest`.

+__Note__: If you make changes to registration, run the slow tests via `pytest --runslow`.

+Once the tests have passed on development (you've written new tests for your changes, right?), deploy to production via `sls deploy --stage prod`.
+Make sure you've coordinated the release of any respective front-end changes as well.

+__Note__: For all the following `sls` commands, add `--stage prod` in order to issue that command in the production environment.

 ## Setting the challenges